 When it comes to wedding invitations, the choices are endless.
-You can send out anything from pre-made cards with popular designs to custom pieces with foiled lettering or even eco-friendly digital invites sent via email.
+You can send out anything from pre-made cards with popular designs to custom pieces with foiled lettering or even eco-friendly digital wedding invitations sent via email.

 With so many options on offer it can be tricky to guess how much your wedding stationery will cost and how much of your budget you’ll need to allocate to your invites.

 To help give you an idea, we chatted to some wedding stationery designers and put together the guide below to help you figure out how much you might need – and how you can save money on your wedding stationery, if you need to.

 What Factors Will Affect the Cost of Wedding Invitations?

-There are plenty of factors that can drive up the cost of wedding invitations such as bespoke designs, the printing method used and any added accents.
+There are plenty of factors that can impact the average cost of wedding invitations such as bespoke designs, the printing method used and any added accents.
 The more time it takes for the stationer to create it, the more the wedding invitations cost.

 1. Bespoke Designs

 ‘Off the shelf’ designs are much cheaper as stationers can simply input your details into the template that already exists and print them out.
-Bespoke designs may take hours of the stationer’s time and involve sending proofs over to you for approval before finalising and printing, meaning you’ll pay more in labour costs.
+Bespoke designs may take hours of the stationer’s time and involve sending proofs over to you for approval before finalising and printing, meaning labour costs will need to be factored in.

 You’ll also pay more for selecting heavy duty paper or paper with a pearlescent sheen while flat matte papers tend to cost less.
 If you have a particular look in mind when it comes to paper, it’s worth factoring that in with the cost of bespoke design.
 While the difference per sheet will be pennies, consider how much more you'll need to budget if you're planning on 100 invitations.